YGOhappy123/Saigon-Steps-AI-Training/README.md

    ```

 **Note:** You might consider running this project on a `python virtual environment` to prevent dependencies conflicts with local environment.

+## Before You Run

+Before running the project, make sure to set up the environment variables:

+1. Create a `.env` file:

+   In the root directory of your project (at the same level as `.env.example`), create a `.env` file.

+2. Populate the environment variables:

+   Copy the variables from `.env.example` into `.env` and replace the placeholder values with your actual configuration.

+3. For collaborators:

+   If you are a collaborator on this project, please contact the project owner to obtain the values for the environment variables.

 ## Development